0art-vandelay0/choose-a-coding-language/README.md

 ## Known Bugs

-- No known bugs
+- No known bugs :beetle:

 ## License

 Please contact caseyfhill1@gmail.com with any the following:

-- Found bugs
+- Found bugs :lady_beetle:
 - Alterations and improvements
 - General Questions
-- Any contributions you would like to make!
+- Any contributions you would like to make! :old_key:

 Copyright (c) 06/02/2023 Casey Hill